German Chancellor Urges 'Firewall' Around AfD

 The Spin

-The election results in Thuringia and Saxony are a cause of anxiety for the Social Democrats (SPD) and their coalition allies.
-However, the AfD must be prevented from gaining any significant political power, as their success is an anomaly.
-The AfD poses a threat to our countryGermany, undermining the economy and dividing society.
-It tarnishes our country's reputation.
+The election results in Thuringia and Saxony are a cause of anxiety for the Social Democrats and their coalition allies.
+However, the AfD must be prevented from gaining any significant political power.
+The AfD poses a threat to Germany, undermining the economy and dividing society.
 All democratic parties must work together to build stable governments free of right-wing extremism.

 The AfD is the people's party for Thuringia and the eastern part of the country.
-The people have given the AfD a strong mandate to rulegovern.
+The people have given the AfD a strong mandate to govern.
 Mr. Scholz is now trying to weaken the democratic participation of a large section of the population.
 Any attempts to block or freeze out the AfD are manifestly undemocratic and should be ignored.
 This is a dangerously autocratic move.

-FollowingAnti-establishment the AfD's electoral victories in Thuringia and Saxony, Chancellor Olaf Scholz actively sought the support of other parties toare preventchanging the AfDGerman from gaining political powerlandscape.
+Anti-establishment parties are changing the German landscape.
 The conservative CDU has stated it would not rule with the extreme right, making it difficult to form a new government in Thuringia.
-TheIn CDU has made it clear that it will not rule from the far right.
-But in order to keep the far right out, the CDU will require left-wing parties on the left, Die Linke or Sahra Wagenknecht's BSW, to create a government coalition, which is improbable.
+In order to keep the far right out, the CDU will require left-wing parties on the left, Die Linke or Sahra Wagenknecht's BSW, to create a government coalition, which is improbable.

 Metaculus Prediction